NanShang126/BetterHudwiki-chinese/popups.md

 it has a very close relationship with the [operations documentation](https://github.com/toxicity188/BetterHud/wiki/operations)

-for example, if you simply want to offset to the right by 20 pixels, you can do something like 'x-equation: 20t'
+for example, if you simply want to offset to the right by 20 pixels, you can do something like `x-equation: 20t`

 ![](https://github.com/toxicity188/BetterHud/assets/114675706/3bef5f14-9d94-498d-95f2-c484e5cc6ef1)

 To do something like this photo
 ```
-buff_name:
+buff_absorption:
   group: buff
   layouts:
     1:
-      name: buff_name
+      name: buff_absorption
       x: 90
       y: 10
+  conditions:
+    1:
+      first: potion_effect_duration:absorption
+      second: 0
+      operation: ">"
   move:
     duration: 33
     pixel: